Sandon Hall

 Sandon Hall is a 19th-century country mansion, the seat of the Earl of Harrowby, at Sandon, Staffordshire, 5 mi northeast of Stafford.
 It is a Grade II* listed building set in 400 acre of parkland.

 Early manorial history

 Before the Norman Conquest, Sandon was the property of Ælfgar, Earl of Mercia, but at the Conquest it fell into the king's hands, who bestowed it upon Hugh Lupus, Earl of Chester.
 From him it passed to William de Malbanc, of Nantwich, one of his barons.
-Adena, the great-grand-daughter of William, gave it to Warren de Vernon, whose daughter Alditha conveyed it to Sir William Stafford, knight.
+Adena, the great-granddaughter of William, gave it to Warren de Vernon, whose daughter Alditha conveyed it to Sir William Stafford, knight.